[ aws . dynamodb ]

 An Amazon Web Services resource-based policy document in JSON format that will be attached to the table.

-When you attach a resource-based policy while creating a table, the policy creation is strongly consistent .
+When you attach a resource-based policy while creating a table, the policy application is strongly consistent .

 The maximum size supported for a resource-based policy document is 20 KB.
 DynamoDB counts whitespaces when calculating the size of a policy against this limit.
-You can’t request an increase for this limit.
-For a full list of all considerations that you should keep in mind while attaching a resource-based policy, see Resource-based policy considerations .
+For a full list of all considerations that apply for resource-based policies, see Resource-based policy considerations .

 --cli-input-json | --cli-input-yaml (string) Reads arguments from the JSON string provided.
 The JSON string follows the format provided by --generate-cli-skeleton.
 If other arguments are provided on the command line, those values will override the JSON-provided values.
 It is not possible to pass arbitrary binary values using a JSON-provided value as the string will be taken literally.
 This may not be specified along with --cli-input-yaml.